- 1 Name and Location

-(10) Subsequent elections of the Executive Committee have to follow the rules given below:
+(10) Subsequent elections of the Inner Executive Committee have to follow the rules given below:

-a) For election of the Inner Executive Committee, each voting member nominates 3 candidates for election of the Inner Executive Committee, one from their own society and at least two from another member.
+a) For election of the Inner Executive Committee, each voting member nominates 3 candidates for each Inner Executive member to be elected, one from their own society and at least two from another member.
 The three highest ranking scores are asked by the President if they would accept the post.
 After acceptance the General Meeting elects the Inner Executive Committee out of the proposed candidates.
 In case of equality of votes for 2 candidates a second ballot is performed.
 If equality of votes results again, the voice of the President is counted twice.

-- c) If not enough candidates are proposed the General Meeting is free to vote the Executive Committee from other candidates.
+c) If not enough candidates are proposed the General Meeting is free to vote the Inner Executive Committee from other candidates.

-- d) Election of the Executive Committee members takes place with the ordinary majority of the given votes.
+d) Election of the Inner Executive Committee members takes place with the ordinary majority of the given votes.
 Elections of the members of the Inner Executive Committee are conducted in separate voting rounds.

-- e) Executive Committee members are elected for 3 years.
-Each Executive Committee member stays in function up to the election procedure.
-President, Vice-President and the other members of the Inner Executive Committee cannot hold the same post for directly consecutive terms.
+e) Inner Executive Committee members are elected for 3 years.
+Each Inner Executive Committee stays in function up to the election procedure.
+President, Vice- President and the other members of the Inner Executive Committee cannot hold any post for three directly consecutive terms.

-- f) The Executive Committee constitutes a quorum if all its members have been invited and at least half of them are present.
-The Executive Committee passes a resolution with ordinary majority.
+f) The Inner Executive Committee constitutes a quorum if all its members have been invited and at least half of them are present.
+Inner Executive Committee passes a resolution with ordinary majority.
 In the event of a split decision, the President has the casting vote.